hybridgreen/webGator/README.md

 - The `reset` command will clear **all users and feeds** — use with caution.

 ## Future Improvements
+Add bookmarking or liking posts
-sorting and filtering options to the browse command Add concurrency to the agg command so that it can fetch more frequently Add a search command that allows for fuzzy searching of posts Add bookmarking or liking posts
-Add a TUI that allows you to select a post in the terminal and view it in a more readable format (either in the terminal or open in a browser)
+Add a search command that allows for fuzzy searching of posts Add an HTTP API (and authentication/authorization) that allows other users to interact with the service remotely Add a TUI that allows you to select a post in the terminal and view it in a more readable format (either in the terminal or open in a browser)
-Add an HTTP API (and authentication/authorization) that allows other users to interact with the service remotely Write a service manager that keeps the agg command running in the background and restarts it if it crashes